gsa-oes/office-of-evaluation-sciences/_projects/1811-sms-mozambique.md

 ---
 This evaluation is currently being implemented.
 We have created this project page as a mechanism to pre-specify what data will be collected, what we plan to measure, and how we’ll conduct our analysis.
 We believe this is a critical component of conducting transparent, replicable, and high-quality research; and aim to share our Analysis Plans whenever possible.

-The Analysis Plan at the right indicates the date locked, and you can verify our upload date <a href="https://github.com/gsa-oes/office-of-evaluation-sciences/commits/master/assets/analysis/1811-Mozambique-SMS-v2.pdf">here</a>.
-You can also access the registration information for this project in the American Economic Association Registry for randomized control trials <a href="https://www.socialscienceregistry.org/trials/5383">here</a>.
+The Analysis Plan is provided via the link at the right.
+For this project, the upload date can be verified via the project registration in the American Economic Association Registry for randomized control trials <a href="https://www.socialscienceregistry.org/trials/5383">here</a>.

 Check back for results!